andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 ### CNPA — Certified Cloud Native Platform Engineering Associate

-[CNPA](https://training.linuxfoundation.org/certification/certified-cloud-native-platform-engineering-associate-cnpa/) is a multiple choice exam covering platform engineering concepts and practices in a cloud native context.
+[CNPA](https://training.linuxfoundation.org/certification/certified-cloud-native-platform-engineering-associate-cnpa/) is a multiple choice easy exam covering platform engineering concepts and practices in a cloud native context.
 The exam focuses on Internal Developer Platforms (IDPs), the CNCF platform engineering landscape, and developer experience.
 Platform engineering has become one of the hottest topics in the industry so this is a timely and relevant certification.
 The [CNCF Platform Engineering whitepaper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) is essential reading before taking this exam.
+Unlike all other multiple choice exams in the Golden Kubestronaut journey, CNPA has ~ 90 questions instead of 60, but the exam time is prolonged accordingly.

 ## Tips for the Golden Kubestronaut Journey